 - Progressive JPEG

 Image compression is important and a necessity for faster loading web pages.
-While doing image optimization, make sure your images are an acceptable size and do not add too many images on the single page.
+While doing image optimization, make sure your images are an acceptable size and do not add too many images on a single page.

 While performing image compression, you have to keep in mind the quality of the image.